App protection policies overview

 Full device wipe, and selective wipe for MDM can only be achieved on devices enrolled with Intune mobile device management (MDM).

 See Remove devices - retire to read about removing company data.

 Selective wipe for MAM

 Selective wipe for MAM simply removes company app data from an app.
-The request is initiated using the Intune Azure portal.
+The request is initiated using Intune.
 To learn how to initiate a wipe request, see How to wipe only corporate data from apps.

 If the user is using the app when selective wipe is initiated, the Intune SDK checks every 30 minutes for a selective wipe request from the Intune MAM service.
 It also checks for selective wipe when the user launches the app for the first time and signs in with their work or school account.

 When On-Premises (on-prem) services don't work with Intune protected apps